 A Message to Future Adler University Students

 I hope that this message finds you well.
 In both the United States and Canada, the COVID-19 pandemic continues to evolve and change and uncertainty remains around how the pandemic will ebb and flow over the coming months.
-For that reason, instruction will be delivered in a virtual format for the fall 2020 term, with a combination of synchronous and asynchronous learning experiences.
-Students can expect to learn virtually for the entirety of the fall term.
+For that reason, instruction is being delivered in a virtual format for the spring 2021 term, with a combination of synchronous and asynchronous learning experiences.
+Students can expect to learn virtually for the entirety of the spring term.

 Pending public health guidance and campus-specific conditions, limited access to physical campuses will be considered for students who need quiet or private places to study and complete virtual learning.

-We have made this decision to give incoming students time to plan and prepare.
-We also need to provide time for instructors to adequately prepare for a virtual fall term and our classrooms are too small to accommodate full class rosters while practicing social distancing.
+We made this decision in October to give incoming students time to plan and prepare.
+We also wanted to provide time for instructors to adequately prepare for a virtual spring term and our classrooms are too small to accommodate full class rosters while practicing social distancing.

 To ensure that our decision making was as well informed as possible, we engaged in broad stakeholder feedback – including focus groups with students, faculty, staff, and prospective students, and conversations with authorizing and licensure bodies, several peer institutions, and public health officials in both British Columbia and the city of Chicago.